New Parliament Building, Zimbabwe: History

 Zimbabwe's first parliamentary building was constructed in the late 19th century by the colonial rulers of the country.
 That building had a capacity of 100 legislators.
 The old building was too small for the 350 legislators and estimated 248 support staff, as of July 2020.
 The idea of relocating parliament to this site was first conceived in 1983.
 The construction plans for the new building were approved in October 2017.
 Construction began in November 2018.
 Shanghai Construction Group, one of the largest construction companies in the world, was awarded the EPC contract at a monetary price of US$140 million.
-It is expected that construction will be complete during the second quarter of 2022.

-Recent developments

-As of March 2022, the work completed was estimated at 95 percent.
-Work was ongoing on the two unfinished floors and the parking lot would be developed after the main building is completed.
+The building was constructed by the Chinese government as an infrastructure gift.

+The completed and furnished parliament building complex was officially handed over by a Chinese government delegation to the government of Zimbabwe on 26 October 2023.
+The president of Zimbabwe, Emmerson Mnangagwa received the building on behalf of his government and country.
+Originally valued at US$100 million, the value in September 2023 was reported as about US$200 million, by Zimbabwean media.

-Other considerations
+Other developments

-The government of Zimbabwe has ambitions to turn Mount Hampden into a satellite city by relocating the judiciary and government ministries to this location in the future.
+The Government of Zimbabwe has ambitions to turn Mount Hampden into a satellite city of Harare by relocating the judiciary and government ministries to this location in the future.
 The new Zimbabwe Parliament Building is expected to stimulate the construction of new residences and commercial development in the neighborhood.